Nexus-2023/bundler/README.md

 do `yarn run targetContract`

    This script:
-   -allows you to interact with any smart contract:
+   - allows you to interact with any smart contract:

 ---------------------------------------------------